imgag/ngs-bits/doc/tools/TsvFilter.md

 	Optional parameters:
 	  -in <file>       Input TSV file.
 If unset, reads from STDIN.
 	                   Default value: ''
-	  -out <file>      Output file.
+	  -out <file>      Output TSV file.
 If unset, writes to STDOUT.
 	                   Default value: ''
 	  -numeric         If set, column name is interpreted as a 1-based column number.
 	                   Default value: 'false'